 If you recall, Hans was absent in D2 and replaced by his brother Jan.
 Now, Jan is gone and Hans is back, with no mention on the whereabouts of his brother.
 (Maybe Hans fired Jan for closing the pro shop for “the first time in 10 years” so he could fly to Anaheim and watch the Ducks play in the Junior Goodwill games in D2?)
-I guess it really does not matter, except there is an important part of the film that Jan really should have ben present for.
+I guess it really does not matter, except there is an important part in D3 that Jan really should have been present for.

 Also back in D3 is Charlie’s mom, Casey Conway.
 There is no mention if she is still married, or if she still has any feelings for Bombay, but she tells Charlie what he needs to hear: “I think the only thing that needs to change around here is your attitude.”